-- Next head to both Moulton Barns off Antelope Flats Rd.
+- Next head to both Moulton Barns off Antelope Flats Rd on Mormon Row.

 - After photographing the barns, follow Antelope Rd east and turn south towards Kelly.
 At Kelly head west and turn into the Gros Ventre Campground looking for Moose.

-- Late morning, drive back to Schwabacher Landing but now stop at the first parking lot and follow the stream about 1/4 mile for another landscape shot of the Tetons as well as the beaver dam and possible moose.
+- In the late morning, drive back to Schwabacher Landing but now stop at the first parking lot and follow the stream about 1/4 mile for another landscape shot of the Tetons as well as the beaver dam and possible moose.

 - Try lunch in Dorans; the Italian restaurant is very good as are the sandwiches and cookies at the deli.

 - Drive along Moose Wilson Road and watch for bears, moose and owls.